Job Description - Director of Environmental Health and Safety (3213433)

 - Maintains an effective EH&S team.
 Provides staff with the training, physical resources and non-material support needed to achieve individual job objectives.
 Acts with each team member to also provide opportunity for individual professional growth.

 - Functions as a primary resource on all matters pertaining to workplace safety, including consulting on an individual basis as needed and requested.
 Must be viewed as responsive and credible (technical knowledge and integrity) in these interactions

 - Participates on committees.
-Maintains a close cooperation and liaison with all departments and administration to provide coordination of activities that encourage a culture of safety relative to the environment of care for patients, employees, and visitors.
+Maintains a close cooperation and liaison with all departments and administration to provide coordination of activities that encourage a culture of safety relative to the environment of care for patients, researchers, employees, and visitors.

 - Interfaces with regulatory and accreditation authorities relative to inspections, licenses, certifications, permits and other regulatory matters.
 Maintains strong working relationships with external agencies such as OSHA, MWRA, Boston Fire, etc.